edalholt/TDT4225/task3.md

 Question 6: \
 ![image](https://github.com/edalholt/TDT4225/assets/69513928/47481399-661b-4e91-be8b-2a7ee576fc15)

 Grouped user_id, start_date_time and end_date_time.
 Counted how many elements are in each group.
-If a group has more than one element, it means that the same activity has been registered multiple times.
+If a group has more than one element, it means that a user has registered the same activity multiple times.
 The query gave zero results, meaning that no activities were registered multiple times.

 Question 7:
 <img width="927" alt="query7" src="https://github.com/edalholt/TDT4225/assets/41023500/e34898c6-8275-4a7d-9546-c9cbb0b049fe">